 - 2 scallions (white and green parts) sliced

 - Whisk together cornstarch, salt and pepper.
 Add chicken and toss to coat.

-- Mix whisk together the ingredients for the sauce.
+- Whisk together the ingredients for the sauce.
 Prep the peppers, and the scallions and measure out the cashews.

-- Then place the cooked chicken back into the wok, add the peppers and the sauce, continue to cook until chicken is cooked through.
+- Then place the cooked chicken back into the wok, add the peppers and the sauce, and continue to cook until the chicken is cooked through.